 Meanwhile, the database maintained by Interpol now lists almost 57,000 stolen works of art, with a significant portion never recovered.

-This tracker brings together confirmed cases of theft, forgery, vandalism, fraud and institutional breaches affecting the art world.
+This tracker brings together confirmed cases of violent crime, museum heists, theft from individuals, institutional financial theft, looting and trafficking of cultural heritage, art forgeries and vandalism, sorting them under their respective labels.
 Each entry links to our original reporting and will be updated as the cases evolve.

 Violent Crime